Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 K-Market & Own Brands

-Although there’s a slight positive shift towards brand marketing, price-driven efforts continues.
-The big challenge for marketers is how to build a brand when there is strong pressure to make short-term sales.
-Communicating your competitive advantages in a way that appeals to your customers over the long term, will build your brand equity.
+Although there’s a slight positive shift towards brand marketing, price-driven buying continues.
+The big challenge for marketers is how to build a brand under a strong pressure to make short-term sales.
+Consistently communicating your competitive advantages in a way that appeals to your customers builds brand equity.
 It's the only way you can stand out and be remembered.
-I would like to say that there is more faith in the brand, but I fear that the pressure to be tactical is increasing.
+I wish I could say the faith in brand is growing, but I fear that the pressure for tactical marketing will increase.

-AI can raise the baseline level of work, reduce costs, and speed up processes.
-It brings efficiency to ad targeting, media planning, and better use of analytics, but in creativity, AI tends to homogenize.
-Those who dare to create bold, distinctive marketing will win.
+AI helps raise the level of basic marketing work, reduce costs, and speed up processes.
+It adds efficiency to ad targeting, media planning and the use of analytics, but when it comes creativity, AI tends to homogenise.
+Winners dare to create bold, distinctive marketing.

 The fragmentation of the media landscape is becoming clearer every year.
-Moving image is still the most powerful and effective way to build a brand, but the 3 seconds in social media will not do it.
-Those marketers who can leverage moving image in different ways and systematically build a brand under their own distinctive marketing concept across channels will win this race too.
+Moving image is still the most powerful and effective way to build a brand, but 3 seconds on social media will not do it.
+The winners of this race, too, will be the marketers who can leverage moving image in different ways and systematically build the brand under their own distinctive marketing concept across channels.

 Veli-Pekka Ojamaa,